ayushsth/Pong-AI-with_NEAT/README.md

 ### Things to consider
 -Make sure NEAT-Python is installed.<br>
 -Sound effects are located in right folder.<br>
--If training, the checkpoints are saved to correct folder.
+-If training is being done, the checkpoints are saved to correct folder.